2025-2026 Academic Catalog

 Restriction: Graduate level students.

-ENTP 6842 - Idea Validation & Concept Development (3 Credits)
+ENTP 6842 - Fundamentals of Idea Feasibility (3 Credits)

 This course explores the data-driven tools and insights entrepreneurs can use to assess the viability of their ideas.
 Before drafting a full business plan, an entrepreneur must first determine if a new business concept is truly worthy of development.
 Students will learn how to identify market gaps and problem-solving products/services while maintaining a healthy level of skepticism regarding their ideas.
 Throughout this course, students will complete various experiential and theoretical learning exercises to investigate relevant topics, such as market and industry attractiveness; competitive and economic sustainability; and financial per-unit modeling.
 Restriction: Restricted to Graduate and Graduate Non-Degree Majors.
 Max hours: 3 Credits.